kev-chen/CS-475-Assignment-4/README.md

 ## Communication
 The client and server communicate over socket connections.
 The client immediately attempts to connect to the server upon starting.
 The server will listen and handle up to 5 clients concurrently.
 Each time a connection is accepted, the server kicks off a new thread to handle authentication protocol.

 On successful authentication, the application-level connection is established and the client can explore the server with the `ls` or `pwd` commands.
-These are read-only commands that act as a proof of concept to test that the authentication behavior is acting as expected.
+These are read-only commands that act as a proof of concept to test that the authentication behavior is acting as <b>Expected</b>.
 They are simple enough for easy communication over sockets and would not allow for a mistake such as deleting the server's private key file, which would make authentication fail every time.

 ## Keys and Crypto
 The Crypto.PublicKey.RSA python module is used to generate public/private key pairs and encrypt/decrypt data.